 Nevertheless, now I could eventually read something solid.
 In a few cases, I overshoot the mark, with books I wouldn’t be able to read for a couple of years yet.
 Novels by Michel Tournier, Amélie Nothomb and the like, quite common readings for learners at my intermediate stage.

 Aside from readings, I did every mock exam I could get my hands on.
 I practised oral and written French, I listened to endless hours of radio and podcasts.

 In my car, I had the audio version of the books I was reading, the podcasts of France Culture and those of Frank Ferrand about history.
 At the end of June, I took the B2.2 examination, the so called Advanced French.

 How to learn French: life after the EOI

 The intensive learning came to a halt, after the exam, but it has never really stopped.

 I’ve been using French on a regular basis.
-Not every day, but almost.
-I love it.
-I read Amélie Nothomb and Amin Maalouf, I watch French movies and Gad Elmaleh’s monologues, I listen to Zaz and Georges Brassens. 🎵
+Not every day, but almost and I love it.
+I read anything from the classics to contemporary, light-hearted stuff, I watch French movies and Gad Elmaleh’s monologues.
+But the real discovery lately has been audiobooks.

 I obviously still have a lot to learn, but I haven’t had issues when:

 - understanding legal documents drafted by French lawyers,